 Renewal 4 Haiti

 Throughout their reign of terror, the French forbade Haitians from drinking pumpkin soup.
 It was considered to be a delicacy far too sophisticated for a slave’s palate.
-Therefore as a symbol of freedom, all Haitians, no matter where we are on the planet, drink pumpkin soup (soup joumou) every January 1 since defeating the French in 1804.
+Therefore as a symbol of freedom, all Haitians, no matter where we are on the planet, drink a pumpkin soup called soup joumou every January 1 since our ancestors defeated the French and declared independence in 1804.

 Yep, you read that correctly!